regorxxx/Playlist-Tools-SMP/README.md

 For ex: mine is c:\Users\xxx\AppData\Roaming\foobar2000\scripts\SMP\xxx-scripts\...
 For portable installations >= 1.6: .\foobar2000\profile\scripts\SMP\xxx-scripts\...
 For portable installations <= 1.5: .\foobar2000\scripts\SMP\xxx-scripts\...
 Then load any button script into a SMP panel within foobar.

-There are buttons bars and independent buttons for the individual scripts and the playlist tools menu. 'buttons_playlist_tools_menu.js' is associated to the tools menu.
+There are buttons bars and independent buttons for each script and the playlist tools menu. 'buttons_playlist_tools_menu.js' is associated to the tools menu seen on the gifs, while '_buttons_merged.js' is the entire bar.

 [changelog]: CHANGELOG.md
 [version_badge]: https://img.shields.io/github/release/regorxxx/SPlaylist-Tools-SMP.svg